Symptoms, Risk and Diagnosis

 - Using oral contraceptives.

 Making a diagnosis of cervical cancer and pre-cancer may involve different approaches.
 The following tests and procedures may be used:

 - Pelvic exam: A speculum is inserted into the vagina and the doctor or nurse looks at the vagina and cervix for signs of disease.
-A Pap test of the cervix is usually done.
 The doctor or nurse also inserts one or two lubricated, gloved fingers of one hand into the vagina and places the other hand over the lower abdomen to feel the size, shape, and position of the uterus and ovaries.
 The doctor or nurse also inserts a lubricated, gloved finger into the rectum to feel for lumps or abnormal areas.

 - Pap test: Done at the same time as a pelvic exam, this test uses a small brush or spatula to gently remove cells from the cervix so they can be checked under a microscope for cervical cancer or cell changes that may lead to cervical cancer, including infections or inflammation.

 - Human papillomavirus (HPV) test: This laboratory test checks for certain types of HPV infection by collecting cells from the cervix taken during the Pap test.
 DNA or RNA from the cells is checked to find out if an infection is caused by a type of HPV that is linked to cervical cancer.